Michigan Court of Appeals; Docket #352976, 353862; Unpublished

 The Court further held that Hornbeck and Bradley would be entitled to summary disposition even if they did owe a duty to Plaintiff’s decedent, and even if they were grossly negligent, because, under the Governmental Tort Liability Act, government employees may be liable for their gross negligence only if their gross negligence is the proximate cause of the injury—ergo, “ ‘the one most immediate, efficient, and direct cause preceding the injury’”—not merely a proximate cause.
 Here, the most immediate, efficient, and direct cause preceding the injury was Houge’s voluntary decision to get back into his car and onto the roadway.

-The Court of Appeals then vacated the trial court’s denial of Sakstrup’s motion for summary disposition and remanded for further proceedings to properly analyze whether Sakstrup owed a duty to Plaintiff’s decedent.
-Houge and Downs entered into an oral contract whereby Downs agreed to tow Houge’s vehicle out of the culvert in exchange for some amount of money.
-Sakstrup argued on appeal that a duty would only be owed by Downs to Plaintiff’s decedent—a noncontracting third party—if a special relationship existed between Downs and Plaintiff, which was not the case here.
-The Court of Appeals disagreed, noting that Downs could have owed a duty to Plaintiff’s decedent that was separate and distinct from his contractual obligations, and breached that duty if he created “ ‘a ‘new hazard’ in carrying out [his] contractual duties.’ ” Therefore, the Court of Appeals remanded to the trial court for a determination of whether Downs created a new hazard by failing to properly inspect Houge’s vehicle and request a tow order, which, if he did, would thereby have created a duty in Downs to Plaintiff’s decedent.
+The Court of Appeals then vacated the trial court’s denial of Sakstrup’s motion for summary disposition and remanded for further proceedings to properly analyze whether Sakstrup owed a duty to Jacobson.
+The Court observed that Houge and Downs had entered into an oral contract whereby Downs agreed to tow Houge’s vehicle out of the culvert in exchange for some amount of money.
+Sakstrup argued on appeal that a duty would only be owed by Downs to Jacobson—a noncontracting third party—if a special relationship existed between Downs and Jacobson, which was not the case here.
+The Court of Appeals disagreed, noting that Downs could have owed a duty to Jacobson that was separate and distinct from his contractual obligations to Houge, and breached that duty if he created “ ‘a ‘new hazard’ in carrying out [his] contractual duties.’ ” Therefore, the Court of Appeals remanded to the trial court for a determination of whether Downs created a new hazard by failing to properly inspect Houge’s vehicle and failing request a tow order, which would have created a duty in Downs to Plaintiff’s decedent.

 “In the present case, the trial court said regarding Sakstrup: ‘I think that as to the issue of duty, the contract where you had a duty to inspect and report, I think that is something under basic tort law can [sic] go to a jury on that question.”
 The meaning of the trial court’s statement is not entirely clear.
 However, even if Sakstrup, through its employee, did negligently perform its oral contract with Houge, it only owes a duty to the nonpresent, third-party decedent if, by recovering Houge’s vehicle, Sakstrup ‘created a ‘new hazard.’ ’ Id. at 167.
 To determine whether this duty to avoid creating a new hazardous condition applies in the instant case, a trial court should consider factors such as ‘the relationship of the parties, the foreseeability of the harm, the burden on the defendant, and the nature of the risk presented.’
 Hill v Sears, Roebuck & Co, 492 Mich 651, 661; 822 NW2d 190 (2012) (quotation marks and citation omitted); see also Murdock v Higgins, 454 Mich 46, 53; 559 NW2d 639 (1997); Buczkowski v McKay, 441 Mich 96, 100; 490 NW2d 330 (1992); Moning v Alfono, 400 Mich 425; 254 NW2d 759 (1997).”